megalus/lamina/.junie/guidelines.md

 Always use dataclasses for objects.

-Always add docstrings in functions with more than seven lines of code.
+Always add docstrings in objects with more than seven lines of code.
 Use Google style.

 Use `pre-commit run --all` to check for linter and format errors.